Reaction to LeBron becoming the NBA’s career scoring leader

 “We gave the keys to the whole entire business to an 18-year-old kid and now he’s 38 years old and he’s still dominating.
 I don’t think we should be surprised.
 I think we should congratulate him and celebrate him as much as possible, continue to enjoy the shows that he puts on.” — Dallas Mavericks guard Kyrie Irving.

-”Congrats (at)KingJames . legendary stuff right there (hash)38388” – Golden State guard Stephen Curry, on Twitter.
+“Congrats (at)KingJames … legendary stuff right there #38388” — Golden State guard Stephen Curry, on Twitter.

 “The most important individual record in the sport, a record that most people thought would never be broken.” — former NBA coach Stan Van Gundy, now an analyst for TNT.